extratone/bigblue/WorkingNotes.md

 # Notes: Non-Commercial, Open Source, and Federated Social Platforms as Effective Community Alternatives

-- [ ] RSS feed readers were arguably the netizens' favorite means of consuming news, yet they have been systematically neglected
+- [ ] RSS feed readers were arguably the netizens' favorite means of consuming news, yet they have been systematically neglected.
-- [ ] Facebook as Whitepages
+- [ ] Facebook as Whitepages.
 - [ ] Literally everybody thinks Facebook needs to be more transparent in actually substantial ways: fucking Open Source the platform dude!
 - [ ] Facebook's extensive legal history.
-- [ ] "Decentralization" as a term and its association with Libertarianism.
+- [ ] GDPR's impact on Big Social.

 # Terminology

-"Big Data"
+- "Big Data"

-"Social network sites" (SNS) (The acronym, specifically.)
+- "Social network sites" (SNS) (The acronym, specifically.)
 Encountered in [this abstract of this paper](https://aisel.aisnet.org/ecis2012/177/).
+- Elemental Shift
+- "[Decentralization](https://www.wikiwand.com/en/Decentralization)" as a term and its association with Libertarianism.